-Today I’m going to show you how to make oobleck, a weird and wonderful substance!
+Today I’m going to show you how to make oobleck and 10 awesome ways to play with it!

 To get a taste of the fun you can have with oobleck check out this video:

 Before we start let’s talk about just what oobleck is.
 Oobleck is a non-Newtonian fluid, a fancy term for a liquid whose viscosity changes depending on pressure.
 Viscosity is the measure of friction in a liquid and determines how fast or slow a liquid flows.
 Most liquids have what we call consistent viscosity, for instance honey and water will always flow the same no matter how you pour or press them.
 Oobleck on the other hand does not have consistent viscosity.
 If you apply pressure to it, it forms a solid, loosen the pressure and it melt back into a liquid.
 Because the viscosity changes, it is classified as a non-Newtonian fluid.